ChainSecurity/near-for-auditors/docs/execution.md

 ## Submitting a new transaction

 Users can submit signed [transactions](https://nomicon.io/RuntimeSpec/Transactions.html) in the form of JSON-RPCs(?).
 For the scope of this tutorial, we will ignore how a transaction is routed (link) to a chunk-producer (validator?).
 Transactions specify batches of [Actions](https://nomicon.io/RuntimeSpec/Actions.html).
 These actions are strictly ordered, an action is executed only if the previous action has been completed.
-Additionally, each batch is executed atomically, hence if any action in the batch fails, all state changes are reverted.
-Note that a batch can only include actions from a single shard (what about different contracts in same shard?).
+Moreover there is no guarantee that no other action submitted by other accounts will not be executed between the actions in the batch.

 To execute a function call, a user needs to specify a ``FunctionCall`` action.
 The ``FunctionCall`` Action is translated into an ``ActionReceipt``.
 [Receipts](https://nomicon.io/RuntimeSpec/Receipts.html) are a fundamental component of the NEAR-protocol.
 Shards communicate using receipts.
 Developers familiar to Ethereum should consider NEAR-receipts to be similar to Ethereum Transactions, in the sense that they are executed atomically.
 However, any subsequent cross-contract calls produced are *not* executed atomically, since they are asynchronous and will execute at the earliest in the next block.
 Receipts are also different from Ethereum since end users cannot produce receipts, only the validators can.